Overview of Access Control¶

 User 1 has all three privileges.

-Every active user session has a “current role”.
-When a session is initiated (e.g. a user connects via JDBC/ODBC or logs in to the Snowflake web interface), the current role is determined based on the following:
+Every active user session has a “current role,” also referred to as a primary role.
+When a session is initiated (e.g. a user connects via JDBC/ODBC or logs in to the Snowflake web interface), the current role is determined based on the following criteria:

 If a role was specified as part of the connection and that role is a role that has already been granted to the connecting user, the specified role becomes the current role.